hazzazi/hello-world/HowTo.md

     url(r'^$', views.index, name='index'),
 ]
 ```
-couple of things to notice here: from . means from the same directory. "r'^$'" look for empty string. views.index: redirect any request to index function inside the view.py file
+couple of things to notice here: from . means from the same directory. `r'^$'` look for empty string. `views.index`: redirect any request to index function inside the `view.py` file